lmolel/configs/README.md

-# configs
+# Configuration for New Machines
-Repository to hold configurations for
+Holds useful configuration informations to help set up new machines.